Introduction to data citation indices

 - get a more complete view of scholarly research output beyond article publications only.

-Other less formal measures may also apply to published data.
-These include a range of altmetrics such as number of views, number of downloads, social media 'likes' and recommendations.
+Altmetrics refers to a range of measures such as number of views, number of downloads, social media 'likes' and recommendations.
 Such metrics are becoming increasingly common across a range of data publishing models including data repositories and data journals.

 Because of their immediacy, altmetrics can be an early indicator of the impact or reach of a dataset, before the long tail of formal citation metrics can be assessed.
 Digital Science's Altmetric service aggregates online attention for research outputs, such as mainstream and social media, online reference managers, Wikipedia, blogs, F1000 and public policy documents.
 Scientific Data is one data journal that displays Altmetric scores for data.